-Every once in a while, a picture comes along that shows a story so much better than telling it.
+Every once in a while, a picture comes along that shows a job search strategy story much better than telling it.

-You’ve been told to network to find your next job so many times you might be inclined to tune out when someone mentions it.
+You’ve been told to network to find your next job.
+But have you heard that so many times you tune out when someone recommends it?

-But has anyone ever told you just how powerful a job search strategy networking is?
+Talk is cheap, but has anyone ever shown you how powerful a job search strategy networking is?
 Probably not.

-Lever, a recruitment marketing firm, conducted a one-year source-of-hire efficiency study (more here).
+Lever, a recruitment marketing firm, conducted a 1-year source-of-hire efficiency study (more here).

 Guess what?
-The companies in the study hired one of every 16 candidates referred to them.
+The companies in the study hired 1 of every 16 candidates referred to them.

 Say Goodbye to the Black Hole

-The companies hired one of every 152 candidates who applied through their applicant tracking systems (aka The Black Hole).
+The companies hired one of every 152 candidates who applied to them.
+You know, through their applicant tracking systems (The Black Hole).

 One out of 152 is a 0.66% chance of being hired.